 Click any word in a definition or example to find the entry for that word

-This article was first published on 22nd July 2014.
+This article was first published 8th March 2017.

 a way of doing business that involves recruiting large numbers of people who work for themselves using the company's platform, as used by companies such as Uber, Deliveroo and the likeadd a word

 A must for anyone with an interest in the changing face of language.
 The Macmillan Dictionary blog explores English as it is spoken around the world today.global English and language change from our blog